 The research team will tell any participants what the study involves before the participant agrees to take part.
 Participants can choose whether or not to take part in a study and can opt out at any time.

-Sharing study details
+Sharing study details with your patients

 Once you've found a study that's relevant, use the download button on the top right hand side to access a print-friendly version or you can email it to them directly from here.
 Look out for this symbol

-Confidentiality and handling patient data
+Concerns about confidentiality and handling patient data

 Other ways to take part